pietroppeter/nimib/refactor_notes.md

 - something I do not like is that rendering changes state of doc and blocks. it should not (it could affect a second pass with another backend)
 - in fact now write wants a mutable doc
 - the moment I have the json backend I might be able to have a non mutable doc (but might not be worth it)
+- far from home has likely being broken for a while (replacing partial document is wrong given current defaults)